Explore Some Of These Top Things to Do in Aachen!

 Visit the Couven-Museum

-They make a point of showing what life was like in the 18th and 19th century which is neat.
+They make a point of showing what life was like in the 18th and 19th centuries which is neat.
 The museum is part of the “Route Charlemagne” which showcases other historical stops in Aachen – many of which we’ve already mentioned.

 Eat Printen